officiallysingh/joda-file-export/README.md

     private final Exchange exchange;
 ```

 * There could be some use cases where a class is being used in multiple scenarios but you may need different file structures exported.
 In such cases you can give a context name to given property as follows.
-While exporting the file you can optionally give a context name as an attribute of **@Download** annotation in **contexts**.
+While exporting the file you can optionally give a context name as an attribute of **@Export** annotation in **contexts**.
 If you need to exclude some properties in exported file in a specific context or scenario but include the same in another context or scenario then you can mark the property with a unique context name.

 While export only the properties with no context given (default context) and specified context will be included in exported file whose context names matches the given Context in **ExportContext**.
 The properties with no given contexts i.e. in default context would always be exported but the properties given with one or multiple context names would only be exported if the export is executed in a given context.